Slow Cooker Lava Cake

 Instructions

-• Add in (careful, ingredients are divided here) ¾ cup sugar, flour, ¼ cup cocoa powder, baking powder and salt until just combined and no dry streaks remain.
+• Add in (note the ingredients are divided here) ¾ cup sugar, flour, ¼ cup cocoa powder, baking powder, and salt until just combined and no dry streaks remain.

 • Add the mixture to your slow cooker.